-Relative accuracies have been determined for all portions of the DOGAMI & ODF study areas acquired to date; the statistics are based on the comparison of 1,157 flightlines and over 12 billion points.
-For flightline coverage, see Figure 2.2 in Section 2.1.
+Relative accuracies have been determined for all portions of the DOGAMI & ODF study areas acquired in 2007 and delivered; the statistics are based on the comparison of 1,157 flightlines and over 12 billion points.
+For flightline coverage, see Figure 2.1 in Section 2.1.